 Children's progress will be assessed and reviewed against their personalised targets.
+This happens three times a year.
+Whenever possible, a child is expected to contribute towards their learning and their targets for development.
+A pupil profile is established for all children with special educational needs at the start of each new academic year or whenever the needs of the pupil change.
+This may be done informally with the class teacher or more formally at the review meeting with the teacher, SENCO and parents.
+Children, at all levels of development, are listened to and staff ensure that their needs are discussed in a manner which recognises and celebrates their achievements.

-This happens three times a year: November, February and May.
-Children at Ranges two and three will also have their small-step targets reviewed every half term, and a new plan written, with new targets.
-This will be done in consultation with the child, and shared with parents.
-There is also an opportunity for parents' views or input to be recorded on the plan.
+There is also an opportunity for parents' views or input to be recorded.
 Pupil Progress Meeting with Senior Leadership Team also provide opportunities for this.